-When people talk about email deliverability, they are talking about their emails going to spam.
+When people talk about email deliverability, they are referring to the possibility of their emails ending up in spam.

 Having your email newsletter go to spam can be very frustrating.
-After all your hard work writing your newsletter, the last thing you want to do is spend hours trying to figure out why people aren’t receiving your emails.
+After all of your hard work writing the best newsletter, the last thing you want to do is spend hours trying to figure out why people aren’t receiving your emails.

-In this article, we’ll share some tips on how to avoid newsletters from going to spam and increase deliverability.
+In this article, we’ll share some tips on how to prevent newsletters from going to spam and increase deliverability.

 This is due to spam filters, which help separate legitimate emails from bad ones.

-As a writer, you might hate spam filters.
+As a newsletter writer, you might hate spam filters.
 But spam filters are actually an important defense for anyone who receives emails.
 It prevents fake Nigerian princes from stealing your money and viruses from entering your computer.
-It also helps filter minor annoyances like Facebook and Linkedin updates.
+It also helps filter minor annoyances like Facebook and LinkedIn updates.

 Each email client has a spam filter that works differently.
-Generally, filters analyze the content of an email message and sender reputation, then compare it to a set of known spam characteristics.
+Generally, filters analyze the content of an email message and the sender’s reputation, then compare it to a set of known spam characteristics.

 If it detects any common characteristics, it will mark the email as spam and move it to the spam folder.